Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

    <img src="images/tuner-apply-settings-device.png" alt="Figure 30"/>

    If your sensor is tuned correctly, you will observe that the proximity status goes from 0 to 1 in the **Status** sub-window of the **Graph View** window as **Figure 35** shows.
-The successful tuning of the proximity sensor is also indicated by LED3 in the kit; it turns ON when the hand comes closer than the maximum distance and turns OFF when the hand is moved away from the proximity sensor.
+The successful tuning of the proximity sensor is also indicated by LED1 in the kit; it turns ON (green) when the hand comes closer than the maximum distance and turns OFF when the hand is moved away from the proximity sensor.

    **Figure 31.
 Sensor status in CAPSENSE&trade; Tuner showing proximity status**